Arptime2/Server-Backend/README.md

 #### High-Level Functions

 *   `runChatServer(config)`: The easiest way to get started.
-It creates a WebSocket server, serves client files, and runs an interactive terminal.
-It's a fully packaged application.
-Requires a `config` object with `clientPath` and `clientLibPath`.
+It creates a WebSocket server, serves client files, and can run an interactive terminal.
+    *   `config`: An object with `{ websocketPort, httpPort, clientPath, clientLibPath, enableTerminal }`.

 #### Core Components & Customization